I beg to move,

 I certainly will, and I thank my right hon.
 Friend for that intervention.

 Cecil and Lucy really believed that they could make this country a home, and that it would be fit for their children and their grandchildren, and they did make it a home for them.
 They thought that they had secured for themselves and their children a place that was warm and welcoming.
-However, I assure Members that their family is angry now, because the contract they had with this country has been broken by this careless, callous Government.
+However, I assure Members that their family are angry now, because the contract they had with this country has been broken by this careless, callous Government.
 Their faith in this country has been crushed.
 They, their children and their grandchildren feel betrayed.

 It is not just my family who are angered by that betrayal; many of my constituents, whether they have family among the Windrush generation or not, believe that this Prime Minister’s policies have betrayed a generation of their friends, neighbours and families.